Article

 Built Team

-In our recent webinar, Winning More with Less: Unlocking End-to-End Visibility to Drive Smarter Growth from Origination to Asset Management, Built’s senior solutions engineer Ali Ludwig explored how lenders can better manage the loan lifecycle with modern loan management software while still working within existing workflows.
+In our webinar, Winning More with Less: Unlocking End-to-End Visibility to Drive Smarter Growth from Origination to Asset Management, Built’s senior solutions engineer Ali Ludwig explored how lenders can better manage the loan lifecycle with modern loan management software while still working within existing workflows.

 The need for visibility is clear.
 Managing portfolios in Excel or other scattered systems has long been the norm for financial institutions, but in today’s environment of tighter capital and rising investor expectations, that approach comes at a cost.
 It creates slower deal cycles, fragmented data, and hidden risks.